mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 This document discusses aspects of transport level congestion control in
 {{cc-quic-layer}} and application layer rate control in
 {{rate-adaptation-application-layer}}.
-It does not mandate any specific congestion control or rate adaptation algorithm for QUIC or RTP.
+It does not mandate any specific congestion control algorithm for QUIC or rate adaptation algorithm for RTP.

 This document also gives guidance about avoiding problems with *nested* congestion controllers in {{nested-CC}}.